 Calculated by dividing your number of clicks by the number of website visitors, recipients or advert impressions (people who have viewed your CTA), then multiplying the result by 100, your click through rate appears as a percentage.
-E.g. If 1,000 people viewed your PPC advert, and 200 click on it, you achieve a CTR of 20%.
+E.g. If 1,000 people viewed your PPC advert, and 200 clicked on it, you achieved a CTR of 20%.

 Though this metric is ordinarily linked specifically to website conversion (success in gaining new business inquiries from website visitors), it can be easily applied to many lead generation channels, helping your team understand how much data and outreach is needed to produce desired results.